0xRar/CyberTalents-Marathon-CTF/README.md

-# Writeups from cybertalents, Marathon CTF 2021 By 0xRar
+# Writeups from cybertalents, Marathon CTF 2021.